codazoda/notes/InterviewOutline.md

 	- What is the difference between MyISAM and InnoDB?

+	- How can you tell if a query is using an index?

 	- Using this [Database Tables](DatabaseTables.md) printout:

 		- Query for a list of users.
 Return their id's and their first names.